aussiebroadwan/docs/snailrace/species/terraforge_stoneclad.md

 # Terraforge Stoneclad

-The Frostglacier Chillshell is an extraordinary snail breed that thrives in the frigid realms of ice and snow.
-Its shell is composed of shimmering, translucent ice crystals that reflect the polar beauty of the frozen landscapes.
-The snail's body is agile and built for cold climates, allowing it to glide effortlessly across icy terrain.
+The Terraforge Stoneclad snail is a remarkable breed known for its rugged, stone-like shell that resembles the surface of ancient, weathered rock formations.
+Its shell is covered in intricate patterns, etched by the forces of nature.
+The snail's body is built for stability and endurance, providing it with the necessary strength to navigate harsh and rocky terrains.

 <Imgs
     img1="/snailrace/_7a4000a0-e86c-4f3e-b8c2-d078c258b142.jpeg"